pratergalerie/vom-prater-aus/.github/instructions/general.instructions.md

 - Use descriptive class names
 - Use meaningful IDs for elements
 - Use inputs inside labels for better accessibility, and use the 'for' attribute to link the label to the input
+- Visible, non-interactive elements should not have an interactive handler.
+Example: `<div role="button" tabindex="0" aria-label="Close lightbox" @click="handleClose" @keydown.enter="handleClose" @keydown.space.prevent="handleClose" @keydown.esc="handleClose">`.
+This is to be avoided.
+Always use buttons instead.